-Over the eleven years I have in total recorded 94 bird species.
-These include 18 of the 19 farmland bird indicator species for the Sustainable Development Strategy, of which 14 breed, and 22 red list species of high conservation concern, of which 10 breed.
-My most recent survey of the area – which you can download below – showed exceptional numbers of grey partridge in the autumn (right) and corn bunting (below left), as well as good numbers of skylark, linnet, yellowhammer (below centre) and yellow wagtail (below right).
+Over the thirteen years I have in total recorded 107 bird species, of which 51 have bred.
+These include 18 of the 19 farmland bird indicator species, of which 15 have bred, and 22 red list species of high conservation concern, of which 12 have bred.
+My most recent survey of the area – which you can download below – showed good numbers of grey partridge (right) and corn bunting (below left), as well as skylark, linnet, yellowhammer (below centre) and yellow wagtail (below right).
 Grey partridge declined by 93% between 1970 and 2018 and corn bunting by 89% while yellow wagtail declined by 68%, skylark by 60%, yellowhammer by 56% and linnet by 55%.

-In 2021 the area supported a grey partridge population of at least 18 spring pairs/km2 and 90+ birds/km2 in autumn.
+In 2024 the area supported a grey partridge population of at least 14 spring pairs/km2 and around 42 birds/km2 in autumn.
 The arable farms typical of Cambridgeshire support between 0 and 5 pairs/km2 and 0–20 birds/km2 in the autumn.
+These numbers are lower than the 18 pairs and 90+ birds in 2021.
+Several factors may have contributed to this – in particular the crop made counting autumn birds more difficult – but it does seem likely that the continued expansion of the Biomedical Campus and associated disturbance may be forcing the birds into a smaller area away from the development.

-Corn buntings did particularly well in 2022, with 11 pairs.
-This is an important population – there are just 11,000 birds in the UK and its recent extinction in Ireland risks being repeated in large parts of Britain if its breeding sites are not protected.
+Corn buntings held 11 territories.
+This is an important population – there are just 11,000 pairs in the UK and their recent extinction in Ireland risks being repeated in large parts of Britain if their breeding sites are not protected.

 In addition, the site supports thriving populations of water voles – in Hobsons Brook and the ditch that runs alongside the cycle path – and at least 20 brown hare.